 Collection Efficiency = the landfill gas collection efficiency in percent (%), which is 75 percent.

-GHV (Gross Heating Value) = Gross heating value of methane, which is 1,012 in units of British thermal units per standard cubic feet, or Btu/scf; source: http://epa.gov/lmop/res/converter.htm).
+GHV (Gross Heating Value) = Gross heating value of methane, which is 970 in units of British thermal units per standard cubic feet, or Btu/scf.

 2.0 Methane Gas Generation: CH4 Generation is calculated using the following equation: